spollard/josh-works.github.io/_pages/stripe_course.md

 image: "/images/2019-09-20-stripe-01.jpg"
 ---

+Do you use a static site generator like Jekyll, or Hugo, or Hexo, or Gasby?

+Do you ever want to sell some small digital product, that could be delivered via email, through that static site, but without using a service that charges a monthly fee?

+Does the same drive that makes you use a static site generator make you leery of using a third-party tool like Gumroad or Woocommerce?

+If so - read on.

 ### You're running a static site because you don't like "magic" or overly-complex tools

 I like Jekyll because it's fast and lightweight.
 Pingdom says this very page you're reading is [about 380Kb and loads in 470ms](https://tools.pingdom.com/#5b53cbf885c00000).
 That's pretty light and pretty quick.
-Maybe you use Jekyll, or Gatsby, or Hugo, or whatever.

-I don't think I need to jump to a database-backed platform just to sell some some simple digital products.
+I don't want to jump to a database-backed platform just to sell some some simple digital products.

 ### You want to be able to take payments on your site for simple info products